 A state that does not choose to exclude "delivery charges" in their entirety from the definitions of "sales price" and "purchase price" may opt to exclude from "delivery charges" all "delivery charges" for "direct mail," as that term is defined in Part I of the Library of Definitions, if such charges are separately stated on an invoice or similar billing document given to the purchaser.
 If elected, this option would establish the treatment of "delivery charges," excluding those properly separately stated "delivery charges" for "direct mail." may treat the "delivery charges" for sales of personal property or services that meet the definition of "direct mail", including both "advertising and promotional direct mail" and "other direct mail" differently than with respect to sales of other personal property or services.
-Such differential treatment by a state shall also apply to any sale involving the delivery and/or mailing of products not printed or sold by the delivery or mailing service provider that meet the definition of "direct mail", including both "advertising and promotional direct mail" and "other direct mail" as defined in Section 313.
 Thus, a state may generally require that "sales price" include all "delivery charges" (or one or more components thereof) but exclude "delivery charges" (or one or more components thereof) from the computation of "sales price" of sales of products that meet the definition of "direct mail."
 In order for a seller to exclude "delivery charges for direct mail" (or component thereof) from the computation of "sales price" with respect to direct mail such charge must be separately stated on an invoice or similar billing document given to the purchaser.